AndrikSeeger/AndrikSeeger/README.md

 ### Hi, I'm Andrik 👋 <p align="right"><img src="https://komarev.com/ghpvc/?username=AndrikSeeger&style=flat-square&color=blue" alt=""/></p>

-I'm a master's student in Automotive Engineering at the Hamburg University of Applied Sciences, with a strong foundation in embedded systems, powertrain control, and hands-on engineering.
+I’m a self-employed engineer working across the stack — from low-level programming and circuit design to mechanical engineering.

 ---

 ### 👨‍💻 Background

+- 🎓 Master's degree in **Automotive Engineering** from the Hamburg University of Applied Sciences, specializing in drivetrain and chassis control systems
-- 🎓 Bachelor’s degree in **Technical Computer Science** from the DHBW Stuttgart, specializing in automotive systems
+- 📚 Bachelor’s degree in **Technical Computer Science** from the DHBW Stuttgart, specializing in automotive systems
 - 💼 Over 4 years of experience at **Magna Powertrain** in embedded development and application of drivetrain systems
 - 🌍 Practical experience across numerous projects, with a focus on embedded software, powertrain systems and data science